-Fillies and Mares are able to take part in any of the climactic British Champions races featuring at Ascot this Saturday, but only this event is reserved especially for them.
-It stands as one of the top all-female races of the season and again it has been able to draw in some high-quality names.
+Fillies and Mares are able to take part in any of the climactic races featuring at Ascot on British Champions Day, but only the British Champions Fillies & Mares Stakes is reserved especially for them.
+It stands as one of the top all-female races of the season and is always able to draw in some high-quality names.

 The Group 1 contest has run under several guises since its inception in 1946, as well as being swatted back and forth between Newmarket and Ascot.
-In all that time, no trainer has won three successive editions of the race, but we are hoping that may well change in 2019.
+In all that time, no trainer has won three successive editions of the race.
+Aidan O’Brien was the latest to narrowly miss out on a hat-trick having won in 2017 with Hydrangea and 2018 with Magical.
+In 2019 Delphinia was beaten by a short head by John Gosden’s Star Catcher.

 Next Race: TBD